-In fact, the single greatest benefit the groups in our Sustainable Funding Program report, in addition to the increased funds raised, is the power of the Benevon Model to finally have their real work be known in their community.
+In fact, the single greatest benefit our groups report, in addition to the increased funds raised, is the power of the Benevon Model to finally have their real work be known in their community.

 Increasingly, organizations come to Benevon to end the "best kept secret" syndrome and to engage individuals or groups of individuals in their work.